skukla/vm-from-scratch/VM-SETUP.md

 ## Importing the VM File
 VMs are be packaged as .ova (Open Virtualization Archive) files.
 These files are glorified .zip files that combine several files used by the VM into one.

+You can download the latest .ova file in the VMs Google Drive folder which you should already have access to.
+Look for the access link in your email.
+If you can't find it, or you need to be added to the folder, contact the VM Administrator (Steve).

 To import a new VM file:

 1. Open VMWare Fusion